 You have to appreciate a film like this, one that’s doing nothing else other than biding its time so it can avoid showing the creature.
 It’s not as if it has a budget to do much else.
 Excitement is generated from a toothy tadpole attack at a senior dinner party and the youngest cast member sitting in a basement, staring at the off-screen monster.
 The latter seems to take up 45-minutes real time.

-The kid is stunned though, showing signs of cheap craftsmanship and puzzle solving on the part of the filmmakers.
-After all, what other excuse is there to show a woman’s decapitated head lying on the ground with flesh begin ripped off?
+The kid is stunned though, showing signs of cheap craftsmanship and problem solving on the part of the filmmakers.
+After all, what other excuse is there to show a woman’s decapitated head lying on the ground with flesh being ripped off?

 Is Deadly Spawn gratuitous?
 In the best way possible.
 The movie loves blood, at least as far as the budget allows it to.
 The alien creature, a denizen born from a stray meteorite, is a goofy, red teething monstrosity.
 Whatever flaws exist in the suit or the puppet driven heads are masked by the teeth… so many teeth.

 This creature feature creeps along, almost entirely in one home, as teenagers and a young horror fan slam doors on the alien.
 They rant a bit, talk over each other, freak out, and scream.
 That’s all there is, but that’s also taking this sub $20,000 monster mash too literally.

 Deadly Spawn acts as an entry gate into the realm of no-budget horror, a genre where even the hilariously campy Critters is considered too grandiose for inclusion.
 Appreciation doesn’t come from the pacing, litany of no-name actors, or cinematography.
 Enjoyment isn’t even “spawned” from the B-movie antics.
 It’s being able to piece together that somewhere cared, knew what they were doing, and had a memorable ride making it.